mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/ReleaseNotes/v2.2.0/README.md

 });
 ```

-Other tags that are not listed the above table, you can still get the data.
+You still can get data from other tags that are not listed in the above table.
-New KML parser returns all tag elements.
+The new KML parser returns all tag elements.

 ---

 ### Just like a HTML element!

-**You should not face the Maps not clickable problem anymore!**
+**You should no longer face the non-clickable Google Maps problem!**

 The maps plugin v2.2.0 implements correct HTML hierarchy calculation algorithm.
 It means if you open an HTML dialog over the map, you don't need to execute `map.setClickable(false)`.
 The maps plugin detects it correctly.

-This is big benefits for the users that use JS frameworks, such as `ionic` or `framework7`.
+This is of great benefit to users who use JS frameworks, such as `ionic` or` framework7`.
-Because these frameworks support multiple page mechanism in variable ways.
+Because these frameworks support multipage mechanisms in varying ways.

 Also the DOM inspection performance has been improved significantly.

 ### No longer support for Android 4.3 or lower versions

 The maps plugin v2.2.0 implements a new way to detect the DOM hierarchy,
 the plugin uses `MutableObserver`.
-Because of this, no longer support for Android 4.3 or lower versions.
+Because of this, it no longer supports Android 4.3 or lower versions.

 ### Improve the maps positioning

-The maps plugin v2.2.0 becomes better the maps positioning than ever.
+The maps plugin v2.2.0 makes map positioning better than ever before.

 ![](scroll.gif)